jquery-archive/plugins.jquery.com/docs/jquery.json.md

 ## <a name="field-name">name</a>

-The *most* important things in your jquery.json are the name and version fields.
+The *most* important things in your manifest file are the name and version fields.
 The name and version together form an identifier that is assumed to be completely unique.
 Changes to the plugin should come along with changes to the version.